Frederick Douglass: Legacy and honors

+In his later years, Douglass spoke out against segregated education, arguing that separate schools for black children kept them unequal and were contrary to the goals of emancipation.
+He viewed access to good education as essential for African Americans to achieve full citizenship and to take part in democracy.
+Douglass insisted that literacy was not just a personal achievement but a shared right.
+His views on education influenced later generations of black educators and civil rights leaders who also saw learning as a key part of the fight for racial justice.

 The Episcopal Church remembers Douglass with a Lesser Feast annually on its liturgical calendar for February 20, the anniversary of his death.
 Many public schools have also been named in his honor.
 Douglass still has living descendants today, such as Ken Morris, who is also a descendant of Booker T. Washington.
 Other honors and remembrances include: